Shakird/ppc/solution.md

 <!-- GETTING STARTED -->
-## Getting Started

-<h3 align="center">Before letting you loose there are a few things we have to do to set you up for success.</h3>

 ### Prerequisites

 A few essentials to install that will ensure your development experience with this project goes smoothly.